 - The Death of Ivan Ilytch

 - First published in 1886.
 Wilson cites the World’s Classics edition translated by Aylmer Maude.
-You can find this translation here.
+You can find this translation online here.

 - Dostoevsky, Fyodor